AllergictoCrustaceans/techtonica-assignments/OOPinJS/README.md

 Live Deployment of Project: https://kwuoop.netlify.com/

 WARNING: If your browser is automatically set to disable audio for pages, please enable.
 The background video may not play immediately due to its huge file.
-But-- if you want to get the full experience, please let the page load for 1 or 2 minutes.
+But-- if you want to get the full experience, please let the page load for 1 minute, then refresh the page.

 Built and tested with: jQuery, Bootstrap, Jasmine.js